-How to Get an Apartment in New York For Rent With Competition
+How to Get an Apartment For Rent With Competition in New York

-If you’ve ever been in the situation where you had every apartment you were interested in snatched from under your feet before you could blink, you’re not alone.
+If you’ve ever been in the situation where you had every apartment you were interested in was snatched from under your feet before you could blink, you’re not alone.

 Understand the Rental Process

-Above all things, the more you understand the rental process in New York and prepare accordingly, the better your chances of landing the apartment you really want, even in the face of stiff competition.
+Above all things, the more you understand the rental process in New York and prepare accordingly, the better your chances of landing the apartment you want, even in the face of stiff competition.